 Just in time for Valentine’s Day!….. an upcoming event in a venue equipped with a hearing loop gives you a chance to experience the clarity of sound heard through a hearing loop.
 CONCERT: Phase II & Friends Valentine’s Concert at West River United Church in Cornwall, February 10, 2019 at 3 pm.
 Songs of love will make you laugh, cry and feel like dancing.
 Doors open at 2:30.
 Tickets are $10 and are available in the church office or at the door.

 April Chapter meeting: Tuesday, April 16, 2019 at 9:30 am at North Tryon Presbyterian Church.
-Guest speaker will be Lisa Gallant, pharmacist and owner of South Shore Pharmacy, who will talk about ototoxic drugs (drugs that affect your hearing).
+Guest speaker Lisa Gallant, pharmacist and owner of South Shore Pharmacy, will talk about ototoxic drugs (drugs that affect your hearing).